borntofrappe/fullstack-d3/README.md

   .style('transform', `translate(${x}px, 0px)`);
   ```

-  With this translation, the line doesn't wriggle, as the `x` coordinate is preserved.
-The last point exceeds the horizontal dimension of the chart, however.
+  With this translation, the line doesn't wriggle as the `x` coordinate is preserved.
+The last point is however outside of the chart area, to the right.

 - with a transition, remove the offset to have the points move to the left